danxhuber/isles25/logistics/index.md

 ### Hotel accomodation
-The majority of hotels on the island of Oʻahu are located in and around Waikīkī, approximately 3 km or 2mi from UH campus.
-Transportation options from Waikīkī to UH Mānoa and back include [public transport](http://www.thebus.org/), rideshare services (Uber/Lyft) and [bicycle rentals](https://gobiki.org/). **Note that Airbnb rentals are forbidden outside of Waikīkī.**
+The majority of hotels on the island of Oʻahu are located in and around Waikīkī, approximately 3 km or 2mi from UH campus. **Note that Airbnb rentals are not allowed in most areas outside of Waikīkī.**

+Transportation options from Waikīkī to UH Mānoa and back include [public transport](http://www.thebus.org/), rideshare services (Uber/Lyft) and [bicycle rentals](https://gobiki.org/).
+When using public transport we highly recommend to use the [bus tracking app](http://www.thebus.org/).